davidscarth/windows-ltsc-hardening-guide/RUNBOOK.md

         * `Minimum password length` -> **8 characters**
         * `Password must meet complexity requirements` -> **Disabled**

+*NIST 800-63B discourages traditional complexity rules (uppercase, symbols, forced rotation) because they lead to predictable patterns.
+Instead, it emphasizes password length as the primary measure of strength.
+You should use passphrases of four or more random words (e.g. "[grove queasy grout icing](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases)") and store them in a password manager such as [KeePassXC](https://keepassxc.org/) (local) or [Bitwarden](https://bitwarden.com/)/[1Password](https://1password.com/) (cloud-based).
+You may consider raising the minimum password length policy to 15 characters to enforce this in practice.*

-#### Optional Adjustments
+#### Optional Adjustments (Workstation)
-These are quality-of-life changes for end user workstations.
+These are quality-of-life changes for end user workstations and personal use machines.
+Not recommended to apply to servers.
 * **Do not include drivers with Windows Updates:**
     * W10: `Computer Configuration\Administrative Templates\Windows Components\Windows Update`
     * W11: `Computer Configuration\Administrative Templates\Windows Components\Windows Update\Manage updates offered from Windows Update`